 It made me feel superior because I thought I knew everything and the people who didn’t hold my views were just wrong.
 That’s what negativity does.
 It focuses on other people’s flaws instead of your own.

-For a long time, I didn’t realize I how bad my attitude had become.
-It wasn’t until I was around someone else who was more negative than me did I realize how exhausting it can be.
+For a long time, I didn’t realize how bad my attitude had become.
+It wasn’t until I was around someone else who was more negative did I realize how exhausting it can be.
 And I woke up and recognized I was the same.